covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 * Could I find any blatantly misconfigured SPF records? ...
 YES
 * What does SPF data show about email security providers? ...
 A lot that MX doesn't
 * What are the most "included" SPF includes?  ...
 Not many surprises here
-* Does SPF augment the MX record mining (give more coverage? reveal things previously hidden? or 100% redundant?) ..
+* Does SPF augment the MX record mining (give more coverage? reveal things previously hidden? or 100% redundant?) ...
 YES!
-* Trusted IP space from cloud providers that may be reusable?
+* Are domains trusting IP space from cloud providers that may be re-usable (i.e. AWS EC2)? ...
+YES!

-Below are some outputs from this project's Jupyter notebook
+Below are some outputs and commentary from this project's Jupyter notebook that answer the questions above.

+These [networkx](https://networkx.github.io/) visualizations are a bit of a mess, but they should get the point across of how interconnected the SPF trust relationships are.

 ### Fortune 100 SPF Trusted Networks Graph
 <a href="/images/spf/fortune-100-networkx.png"><img src="/images/spf/fortune-100-networkx.png" width="600px"></a>

 ### Alexa 100 SPF Trusted Networks Graph
 <a href="/images/spf/alexa-100-networkx.png"><img src="/images/spf/alexa-100-networkx.png" width="600px"></a>

+## Heatmaps

+As you can see from the next several heatmaps, as we go beyond the Alexa top 1,000 domains the number of networks trusted drastically increases, and as we hit the Alexa 1m, the entire Internet is trusted.

+These heatmaps were generated with the awesome [ipv4-heatmap](https://github.com/measurement-factory/ipv4-heatmap) tool provided by the [Measurement Factory](http://www.measurement-factory.com/).
+The code to automate this can be found in my Jupyter Notebook [here](https://github.com/covert-labs/mx-intel/blob/master/SPF-Parse-Enrich.ipynb).

 ### Fortune 1,000 SPF Trusted Networks Heatmap
 <img src="/images/spf/fortune-1000-heatmap.png" width="600px">